zhangdongzhou/PX2_tools/README.md

   -CBFTIF (replacing Tif_converter with user interface): converts cbf images to tif images, so that they can be processed by ATREX.
 It will convert all the cbf images in one folder.
 Requires Python3, PyQt5, fabio

   -DACAxis: Calculator that can get the Miller indices of the crystal along the X-ray direction, which is needed for Brillouin experiment.
 Works with both ATREX/RSV and APEX p4p files.
 Requires Python3, PyQt5, regex.

+  -PilatusMerge: Merge Pilatus images to remove the blanks.
+Uses the same calibration as Dioptas.
+Requires fabio and pyFAI.

   ### Notes on Python environment